 - Arteriovenous malformations (AVMs).
 The radiation therapy causes the abnormal blood vessels of brain AVMs to thicken and close off.
 This process may take two years or more.

 - Trigeminal neuralgia.
 SRS creates a lesion that blocks transmission of pain signals along the trigeminal nerve.
-Some people may experience pain relief within several days or it may take several months.
+Many people experience pain relief within several weeks, but it may take several months.

 You'll receive instruction on appropriate follow-up exams to monitor your progress.